robbert-vdh/yabridge/README.md

 remote GDB server that you have to connect to.
 You can use `gdb build/yabridge-host.exe.so` to start GDB, and then use the GDB `target` command printed to STDERR or `$YABRIDGE_DEBUG_FILE` to start the debugging session.
-Note that plugin names with spaces in the actual `.dll` or `.vst3` file name will have to be renamed first for this appraoch to work.
+Note that plugin names with spaces in the actual `.dll` or `.vst3` file name will have to be renamed first for this approach to work.